Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 ∫₀ᵀ error_rate(t) dt / ∫₀ᵀ total_rate(t) dt

-By evaluating the error ratio at regular intervals (every 1 minute by default), we’re approximating this integral as a Riemann Sum:
+By evaluating the error ratio at regular intervals (every 1 minute by default), this approximates the integral as a Riemann Sum:

 (1/n) × Σᵢ₌₁ⁿ (error_rate(tᵢ) / total_rate(tᵢ))